Minnesota State Highway 237

-Minnesota State Highway 237 (MN 237) is a short 2.754 mi highway in central Minnesota, which runs from its intersection with Stearns County State-Aid Highways 12 and 30 in New Munich and continues north to its northern terminus at its interchange with Interstate 94 and Stearns County State-Aid Highway 65 (Thunder Road) in Oak Township near Melrose.
-MN 237 passes through the city of New Munich.
+Minnesota State Highway 237 (MN 237) was a short 2.754 mi highway in central Minnesota, which ran from its intersection with Stearns County State-Aid Highways 12 and 30 in New Munich and continued north to its northern terminus at its interchange with Interstate 94 and Stearns County State-Aid Highway 65 (Thunder Road) in Oak Township near Melrose.
+MN 237 passed through the city of New Munich.
+The road was decommissioned by 2025, and it became an extension of CSAH 12.

 Route description

-Highway 237 serves as a short north-south connector route between Interstate 94 and the town of New Munich in central Minnesota.
+Highway 237 served as a short north-south connector route between Interstate 94 and the town of New Munich in central Minnesota.

-Highway 237 is also known as Main Street in New Munich.
+Highway 237 was also known as Main Street in New Munich.